Harilla Papajorgji

-Harilla Papajorgji (11.10.1933 - 7.9.2019) was an Albanian Politician, Professor of Economics and Statesman.
-He served as Chairman of the State Planning Commission from 1982 to 1985, member of People's Assembly from 1982 to 1987 and Vice Director of the Scientific Institute of Central Party Committee from 1985-1991.
+Harilla Papajorgji (11 October 1933 - 7 September 2019) was an Albanian politician, professor of economics and statesman.
+He served as chairman of the State Planning Commission from 1982 to 1985, member of People's Assembly from 1982 to 1987 and vice director of the Scientific Institute of Central Party Committee from 1985 to 1991.

 Early life and education

 Harilla Papajorgji was born on 11 October 1933.
 He grew up and spent his childhood in Vlore.
 After World War II Papajorgji studied at the Commercial and Trade School in Vlore and finished his University studies with excellent results at the Tirana Higher Economics Institute in 1956.
 He was the first generation of Graduates that were appointed Lecturers at the newly established Faculty of Economics, University of Tirana in 1956.
-He received his scientific title of “Scientific Collaborator” in 1972, his “PhD Title” in 1982 and the academic title of “Professor” in 1986.
+He received his scientific title of "Scientific Collaborator" in 1972, his "PhD Title" in 1982 and the academic title of "Professor" in 1986.